 NEXT CESABINAR

-We are very pleased to announce our next online CESABINAR, which will take place on Thursday 26th of February, at 3:00 pm (Paris time).
-Alexander Duthie (University of Stirling, Scotland, UK) will present the work of the UNICOP group: Towards the unification of ecological and evolutionary change
+We are very pleased to announce our next online CESABINAR, which will take place on Thursday 11th of June, 3:00 – 4:00 pm (CST) and will present the work of the INTRACO group.